stariy95/cayenne-website-demo/src/main/site/content/news/cayenne-40M4-released.md

 ---
-Title: Cayenne 4.0 Milestone 4 Released
+title: Cayenne 4.0 Milestone 4 Released
 date: 2016-12-31T12:00:00+03:00
+url: /2016/12/cayenne-40M4-released.html
 ---

 Apache Cayenne team is glad to announce the latest milestone of Cayenne - 4.0.M.
 The new release features a number of important things: